 - Friend to All Children: Joins Lyn's army because he feels he must intervene to save Nils and Ninian.
 If he does not have an A level support ending, he opens an orphanage.

 - Glass Cannon: Likely to end up as this, since his Defense is almost nonexistent and his HP tends to be low even for a Squishy Wizard while his Magic, Skill, and Speed stand out.
 High Skill also adds up to more critical hits, on top of Light magic getting lots of them already, train him and watch him two-shot or straight-up crit-to-death many enemies with just the basic Lightning tome!
 On top of it, when you promote him to Bishop he starts with a C rank in staff use.
 Meaning it'll take Lucius next to no time to use high-rank staves like the very useful Physic and Fortify and, once he gets his hands on them, he'll cover a LARGE area thanks to his high Magic.
 He may not be able to take it in, but HOLY HELL he can dish it out as both a fighter and a healer.

-- Heavenly Blue: Rather than the usual Man in White that male clerics and bishops tend to be, he wears a long, pale blue robe.
+- Heavenly Blue: Rather than the usual white robes that male clerics and bishops tend to be, he wears a long, pale blue robe.

 - Hired Guns: Surprisingly, he becomes a mercenary with Raven if he manages to convince him to not seek revenge against House Ostia.

 - Innocent Blue Eyes: One of the gentlest Nice Guys in the game, and he's got the soft blue eyes to match.